 - Contact information and the names of project co-authors.

 - The name and email address of the instructor who sponsored your project.
-This individual will be contacted by us for additional details about the class (or Datafest) where the project took place.
+This individual will be contacted for additional details about the class (or Datafest) where the project took place.

 - Important: Submissions will be blind-reviewed.
 Names of authors, university information, or any information linked to authors should NOT be placed in the report - author information belongs on the submission form only.

-- A 3-page or shorter paper or up to 20 slides reporting the results of your project that includes the following:
+- A 3-page (or shorter) paper reporting the results of your project that includes the following: